-Dana Dartez Klein was born in the French Jewish settled community of Kaplan, La.
+Professor Dana Dartez Klein was born in the French Jewish settled community of Kaplan, La.
 She teaches Biblical Hebrew of which she is writing a Biblical Hebrew grammar.
 She has two published books.
 One titled, " The Doctrine of Original Sin"and also "True Biblical Prayer, An Analytical Study".
 She is Dean of Jewish Studies and the vice-president of Apostolic Theological Seminary.
-She has an M.Div. and has studied Biblical Hebrew at Hebrew University, Jerusalem.
-Currently she is full-time student at LSU.
-She teaches Old Testament studies from the original language.
-Enroll and learn the grammar and syntax of the Bible in it's original language - Hebrew.
+She has an M.Div. and certificates in Biblical Hebrew from Hebrew University, Jerusalem Israel.
+Currently she is full-time student at LSU working on another degree.
+She teaches Testament Studies from the original ancient languages Enroll and learn the grammar, syntax and orthography of the Bible in it's original languages both Hebrew and Aramaic.
 Her motto is this: "If you are using only a Strong's concordance, you are weak in the Word.
 Studying the Holy Bible in its original languages of Hebrew, Aramaic and Greek will give you an understanding of the Word of God that is worth more than silver and gold".

 Telephone: 337-285-6045 or 337-517-3954 or fill out an interest form on this website.